ZMlogicL/LearningEnglish/readme.txt

-Creating s new branch is quick
+Creating s new branch is quick and simple